 To turn the truck on, make sure the emergency stop button (1) is not pushed in and the control handle is released to its vertical position.
-Insert the key (2) into its slot.
-The indicator unit on the handle should begin its display sequence.
+Turn the key switch (2) clockwise.
+The indicator unit (3) should display accumulated hours.